Internship Stipend

 Create or update your resume.

-Resources include: The Cooke Scholars and Alumni LinkedIn group, Cooke Connect, your college or university’s career center, career fairs offered at your university or in your city, databases, job/internship postings on online news publications, websites for companies or organizations you would like to work for, and professors who may know about opportunities in your area of interest.
+Use your resources to find internship opportunities.
+Resources include: The Cooke Foundation Think Big About Internships campaign, the Cooke Scholars and Alumni LinkedIn group, your college or university’s career center, career fairs offered at your university or in your city, internship databases, internship postings on online news publications, websites for companies or organizations you would like to work for, and professors who may know about opportunities in your area of interest.
+Remember to check these resources regularly for updates.

 Apply for internships.